Information Technology Degree Programs

 Key Takeaways

-• 1.Information Technology professionals earn a median salary of $104,600/year, with 15% job growth projected through 2032—much faster than average.
+• 1.Hakia ranks the best information technology degree programs in 2026 — information Technology professionals earn a median salary of $104,600/year, with 15% job growth projected through 2032—much faster than average.

 • 2.Our top-ranked information technology programs are Carnegie Mellon University, University of California-Berkeley, and University of Washington-Seattle Campus—selected based on graduation rates, program size, and career outcomes.